sirodoht/sirodoht.com/_posts/2016-02-29-doubleplusgood-wikipedia.markdown

 * [Cicada 3301](https://en.wikipedia.org/wiki/Cicada_3301) is a name given to an enigmatic organization that on four occasions has posted a set of complex puzzles and alternate reality games to recruit codebreakers from the public.

 * [Barnum effect](https://en.wikipedia.org/wiki/Barnum_effect).
 A scientific approach onto why people continue to read their horoscope reports.

+* [Extreme ironing](https://en.wikipedia.org/wiki/Extreme_ironing) is an extreme sport in which people iron with ironing boards to remote locations.

+* [Trolley problem](https://en.wikipedia.org/wiki/Trolley_problem) is a thought experiment in ethics, in which you hve to decide between doing something and killing few or do nothing and knowingly let something kill many.

+* [Birthday_problem](https://en.wikipedia.org/wiki/Birthday_problem) is probability paradox.
+It claims that in a set of **n** randomly chosen people, a suprisingly large amount of pairs of them will have the same birthday.

+* [Printer steganography](https://en.wikipedia.org/wiki/Printer_steganography) is a practice of printing barely visible yellow dots on the paper which is encoded information of printer serial numbers and timestamps.

+* [List of lists of lists](https://en.wikipedia.org/wiki/List_of_lists_of_lists), the most meta wikipedia article.

 And finally, the [post title reference](https://en.wikipedia.org/wiki/Newspeak#Vocabulary) explained by the protagonist.